jupyterhub/zero-to-jupyterhub-k8s/doc/source/digitalocean/step-zero-digitalocean.rst

 !!! warning Do not choose a ``controller_type`` smaller than 2GB.
 Smaller droplets are not sufficient for running a controller and bootstrapping will fail.

+Congrats.
+Now that you have your Kubernetes cluster running, it's time to begin :ref:`creating-your-jupyterhub`.